Fiona Hall (artist): 1990s

 Between June and October 1991, Hall was Artist in Residence at Philip Institute of Technology in Preston, Victoria.
 For four months over 1992–1993, the National Gallery of Australia hosted an exhibition of Hall's work titled The Garden of Earthly Delights: The Art of Fiona Hall, which included "early field photographs, a sampling from several series of studio photographs, as well as sculpture and ceramics."
 In the late 1990s, Hall stopped working in the medium of photography, and the photograph of her father, incorporated into her 1996 large-scale installation Give a Dog a Bone, was the last that she exhibited.

 In 1997, Hall took leave without pay from the University of South Australia and spent the second half of the year at Canberra School of Art as the Australian National University Creative Arts Fellow.
 While living in Canberra, Hall planned and designed a commissioned work for the sculpture garden of the National Gallery of Australia.
 Instead of creating a sculpture for the gallery, as initially planned, Hall created Fern Garden, a 20-square-metre permanent installation of landscape art, opened to the public in 1998.
 In this same year, she spent the first six months in London at the London Visual Arts/Crafts Board studio, then moved back in Australia as the Artist in Residence at Mt Coot-tha Botanic Gardens (where she created Cash Crop, 1998 (series), part of Fieldwork, 1999), and finally at the South Australian Museum in a series of informal residencies.
 She spent 1999 in Sri Lanka on an Asialink Lunuganga Residency.
 Her subsequent work explored further the concepts of history, transporting and transplanting.

 In preparation for the Sydney Olympic Games, Hall was commissioned to produce a work, Bloodline, as part The Sydney 2000 Olympic Fine Art Collection at the Art Gallery of New South Wales.

 2000s

-In 2000, Hall was commissioned to create a public artwork in the Royal Botanic Gardens in Sydney and designed A Folly for Mrs Macquarie.
+In 2000, Hall was commissioned to create a public artwork in the Royal Botanic Gardens in Sydney and designed Folly for Mrs Macquarie.

 In 2005, retrospectives of her work were held at the Queensland Art Gallery and the Art Gallery of South Australia.
 To coincide with this, the first monograph was published, Fiona Hall, by Piper Press and written by curator Julie Ewington.
 In the same year, Hall was commissioned to create a piece for the new Chancellery Building of the University of South Australia.
 In 2008–2009, another retrospective, entitled Force Field, was displayed in Sydney, New South Wales, at the Museum of Contemporary Art, and in New Zealand at the City Gallery, Wellington, and the Christchurch Art Gallery.